alexandredorea/docker-net-core-21/README.md

 # Information

-How to create a docker image from an application that uses a nuget hosted on a VSTS private  feed
+- How to create a docker image from an application that uses a nuget packages hosted on a VSTS private feed